muditg317/Bokay/devlogs/019 - Getting Back Into Things v2.md

 1. Look into `export` block for `bokay` source code
 2. Start implementing AST generation
   1. NEED to refactor away the `children` member-field of `ASTNode` (causes huge headaches with abstract class etc -- `dynamic_cast(subclass)` may be even worse unfortunately)
+3. Testing is broken because custom prefixes for GLOG is broken
+  1. Need to fix this ASAP

 ## Language Status/Changes
 - Maybe prefer slower compilation in exchange for smaller binaries